Home > Horse Care > Is your horse trying to tell you his teeth hurt?

 “In this study, bit-related behavioral problems seemed to be more common than signs related to eating and drinking in horses suffering from periapical dental pain,” says Pehkonen.
 “However, bit-related problems may be easier for the owner to notice because most of them probably exercise the horse more often than observe its eating behavior.”

-Based on these findings, Pehkonen recommends routine annual dental exams to identify problems that may otherwise go overlooked.
+Based on these findings, Pehkonen recommends annual dental exams to identify problems that may otherwise go overlooked.

 Reference: “Behavioral signs associated with equine periapical infection in cheek teeth,” Journal of Equine Veterinary Science, June 2019